TinyaPetrova/TinyaPetrova/README.md

 # Buenas!
 My name is Tinya
 ## I'm backend Java developer based in sunny Barcelona ☀️

-I love to do invisible, but very important work.
+I love to do <i>invisible</i>, but <i>very important</i> work.
 In my daily life, I see Postman and Swagger more often than beautiful website interfaces, and my dreams at night consist of database rows and Java and Spring Boot code.
-I can work in team using branching on GitHub, and I also consider the terminal my teammate 😁
+I can work in team using branching on GitHub, and I also consider the terminal <b>my teammate</b> 😁

 <b>👉🏻 Tap to contact me via LinkedIn</b>